Skip to main content

 The Threats Emerging Now

-Charlotte notes that the crimes themselves aren’t new - but technology is amplifying them.
+The crimes themselves are not new, but technology is amplifying them.

 Stalking increasingly exploits shared logins, location apps, and even smart home devices.